milseg/opyn-easy/README.md

 # opyn-easy
-A library for using Opyn Protocol as easy as any traditional options exchange
+A library for using Opyn v2 dex as easy as any traditional options exchange